 It’s called the Aero Chrome and you can find it here.

-A talented blogger friend of mine is Pam at House of Hawthornes.
-She has a similar taste to mine in her decor, and also adores vintage cameras like myself.
+A talented blogger friend of mine, Pam at House of Hawthornes, has a similar taste to mine in her decor.
+She also adores vintage cameras like myself.
 When I saw her beautiful Brownie camera, I knew it would be the perfect model for my dresser. (psst!
 She’s got a fantastic camera printable for you!)

-After opening up the box and getting a feel for assembly, I laid everything out to paint with the basic black paint for the cabinet.
+After opening up the box, I laid everything out to paint with the basic black paint for the cabinet.

 Because the dresser was designed to incorporate the included round knobs, I needed drill an extra hole for each pull I was adding.
 Since my pulls measured 3″ center-to-center, I just measured 3″ from the existing hole and drilled.
 Easy enough.